Log in

 Vestry Building

-The new church vestry containing the War Memorial stone, was dedicated on 16/10/1921 after Sunday worship.
+The new church vestry containing the War Memorial stone was dedicated on 16 October 1921 after Sunday worship.
 The names of the First World War fallen are inscribed under an arch above the windows.
-A plaque at the side records the names of those lost in World War 2.
-Carved in stone right at the top, above the arch, and below the stone Cross are two ancient Christian symbols.
+A plaque at the side records those lost in World War II.
+Two ancient Christian symbols are carved in stone right at the top, above the arch, and below the stone Cross.

-Below the Cross are the two letters Alpha and Omega.
-These are the first and last letters of the Greek alphabet.
-You have to look carefully, because the carver has intertwined the two letters, and given them some artistic curves and scrolls.
+Below the Cross are Alpha and Omega, the first and last letters of the Greek alphabet.
+You have to look carefully because the carver has intertwined the two letters and given them some artistic curves and scrolls.

-Below the Alpha and Omega is what is called the Chi-Rho sign.
+Below the Alpha and Omega is the Chi-Rho sign.
 Again, this is made up of two Greek letters.
-These are the first two letters of the Greek word "Christos" – our word "Christ".
-Like the Alpha and Omega, the Chi-Rho sign has been in use for almost two thousand years.
+These are the first two letters of the Greek word "Christos"—our word "Christ."
+Like the Alpha and Omega, the Chi-Rho sign has been used for almost two thousand years.

 So, even before we enter the Church itself, we can look up and be reminded of the great central truths of Christian faith – carved in stone, yes, but also alive in our hearts and lives.